Hip Fracture Attorneys in Santa Ana

-The most common causes of broken hips are falls, slips, and motor vehicle accidents.
+The most common causes of broken hips are slip and falls and motor vehicle accidents.

 - Trauma: People over 65 can suffer a hip fracture in an event such as a slip or a fall, often an insignificant one.
 A younger adult can also break a hip in a fall, but the cause is more likely a major trauma to the hip, such as a car accident.

 - Other risk factors include: age (due to weak bones and osteoporosis), being female, being Caucasian, being thin, and being inactive.

 To diagnose your broken hip, doctors use x-rays, bone scans, MRI's, and/or CT scans.
 There are generally two kinds of hip fractures:

 - Femoral Neck Fractures: The ball-and-socket hip joint is broken off the thigh bone (femur).
 The amount of dislocation of the fracture varies.